 History of grapes on the property dates back to the late 1890’s when access to the vineyard was on the old Wells Fargo Stage Coach road which ran all the way to Santa Rosa.
 A drive up this road is through part of the Mayacamas mountains which form the western boundary of Napa Valley and separate Sonoma County to the west.

 The accomplished actor, Clark Gable used to visit frequently.
 He was also the best man at the wedding of the wineries’ post World War II owner, Al Menasco – an aviation pioneer in his own right.
 Clark Gable actually spent his honeymoon in the main house on the property.
 The Marston’s purchased this property in 1969 with several other couples (by 1974 they had purchased the interests of the other partners and were the sole owners).
 This winery used to be known as Lyncrest Vineyards.

-Until the late 90’s exclusively sold their grapes to other wineries including Beringer who currently manages the estate vineyards.
-This property has long been planted to vineyards and even famed winemaker and soils expert Andre Tchelistcheff helped craft wine from the estate.
+Until the late 90’s, Marston exclusively sold their grapes to other wineries including Beringer who currently manages the estate vineyards.
+This property has long been planted to vineyards and even famed winemaker and soils expert André Tchelistcheff helped craft wine from the estate as did iconic Napa winemaker Philip Togni.
 The Marstons have only 10% of the entire 400 acre estate planted to vine, with much of the surrounding hillsides covered with native vegetation.
 They donated 200 acres of their property to the Napa Land Trust where it will remain as is.

 1998 was the first commercial release.
 Marston is known for their hand crafted and balanced Cabernet Sauvignon and there is a reason for this.
 Combine world class hillside terroir, incredible attention to detail in the vineyard (we’ve heard their vineyard manager speak of what goes on in the “fields” and it is extensive), and top winemaking skills and you have the perfect wine recipe for success.